arunapanyam/altvia-project/README.md

 •	Card shuffler is built using Java 8.
 Eclipse is used to build the code.
 •	This project creates a small java package named testcardshuffler.
 It contains five 5 java classes in it.
-•	GameCard - Interface
+•	GameCardServices - Interface
-•	PlayingCards and UnoCards - Classes that implement the Gamecard interface.
+•	PlayingCardsServices and UnoCardsServices - Classes that implement the Gamecard interface.
 Builds the types of cards currently supported by the program.
 •	CardsController – Acts as the class that controls the work flow. ( Accept and validate input, build cards, shuffle and return cards)
 •	CardApplication  - Runs the application.
 Contains main() method to execute the program.